Skip to main content

 Best for: Mid-sized practices (5–50 providers) that need granular billing and revenue-cycle integration alongside the EHR.

-Compliance gap: Advanced reporting and analytics features generate exports outside the EHR's primary access controls.
-Audit-log review must extend to the reporting layer, not just the clinical interface.
+Compliance gap: Advanced reporting and analytics features generate exports that sit outside the EHR's primary access controls, so audit-log review must extend to the reporting layer in addition to the clinical interface.

 7. NextGen Office (formerly NextGen MediTouch)